GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 1. Building CI/CD pipelines for Data Lake - Part 1 (For serveless data services GCS, Dataflow and BigQuery)
 1. Building CI/CD pipelines for Data Lake - Part 2 (For Apache Spark applications on Dataproc)

-You will use the following Google Cloud services and open source tools through out the blog:
+You will use the following Google Cloud services and open source tools throughout the blog:

 [Cloud Storage](https://cloud.google.com/storage/) is a highly available, durable object store to store any amount of data.
 We will use it to store raw / unprocessed sample data.

-[Dataflow](https://cloud.google.com/dataflow) is a serverles unified batch and streaming data processing service.
+[Dataflow](https://cloud.google.com/dataflow) is a serverless unified batch and streaming data processing service.
 We are using Google provided open-source Dataflow template to build a [Cloud Storage Text to BigQuery](https://cloud.google.com/dataflow/docs/guides/templates/provided-batch#gcstexttobigquery) data processing pipeline.

 [BigQuery](https://cloud.google.com/bigquery) is a serverless, highly scalable, and cost-effective multi-cloud data warehouse designed for business agility.
 We are using BigQuery to store processed data for analytics use.

-[Cloud Build](https://cloud.google.com/cloud-build) to create a CI/CD pipeline for building, deploying, and testing a data-processing workflow, and the data processing itself.
+[Cloud Build](https://cloud.google.com/cloud-build) is used to create a CI/CD pipeline for building, deploying, and testing a data-processing workflow, and the data processing itself.

 [Github](https://github.com/) is a distributed version-control system for tracking changes in source code during software development.
 We are using git to store and version control data processing pipelines and terraform infrastructure-as-code models.